 Rather than celebrating on a singular day, events and activities were created during the week prior to bringing awareness to the annual National Coming Day held on October 11th.
 Programs that are generally hosted through this committee include panel discussions (race, sexuality, religion), come out-speak out monologues, and the NCOW Fest!

 A joint event that allows students to explore campus and community resources that support gender and sexuality identities.

 As a part of the week-long festivities, we feature a keynote speaker from the LGBTQIA+ community.

-We all get that in order to climb the professional ladder you need a good foundation.
-Come join us at Queer Connect to get resources and advice from LGBTQIA+ professionals while learning how to advocate for inclusivity in the workplace.
+An event that allows students to get resources and advice from LGBTQIA+ professionals while learning how to advocate for inclusivity in the workplace.

-We are excited to end our week with a vivacious, entertaining and informed night as we introduce our 2021 drag community.
-This event ALWAYS gives what it’s supposed to and brings all the ‘work it hunty’ vibes.
+We always end the week with a vivacious, entertaining and informed night as we introduce the current drag community.

 NCOW AT Temple

 The NCOW committee works to accomplish the goals of Temple’s diverse student, staff, and faculty population while creating a more integrated atmosphere for discussions pertaining to the LGBTQIA+ community.